 • Smile: We tend to gravitate towards smiles, grins and giggles.
 In the digital space, your voice – be it spoken or written – can effectively convey a digital smile.

 • Reign with Names: In the digital age, your name is like a company logo, and an identifiable name has great commercial value.
 However, when you interact with and know and interact with others, you have a relationship, which is even more valuable.
-Check out the book or our full summary for some common pitfalls to remember when using people’s names.
+Check out our full summary bundle for some common pitfalls to remember when using people’s names.

 • Listen Longer: People want to be heard.
 Good listening leaves a lasting impression, a strong connection and builds trust.
 The key is to be present – suspend your own thoughts and give full attention to what the other person has to say.